Simhyeon/r4d/README.md

 **NOTE**

-An unbalanced right parenthesis ends macro invocation and non-double-quoted comma will change the number or content of arguments.
+An unbalanced right parenthesis ends macro invocation and a non-double-quoted comma will change the number or content of arguments.
 If desirable content includes unbalanced right parentheses or commas, enclose the body with double quotes.
 Use escaped form of double quote, ```\"``` to use literal comma inside